ujdcodr/resume/README.md

-This is my Resume made using TexMaker.COmpile using TexLive
+This is my Resume made using TexMaker interface.
+Compile using TexLive